pineunity/apmec/doc/source/contributor/vnfd_template_description.rst

 :artifacts:
     To specify an image via a file or an external link

 An image URL can be specified as **artifacts**.
-Tacker will specify the image location in HOT (Heat Template) and pass it to heat-api.
+Apmec will specify the image location in HOT (Heat Template) and pass it to heat-api.
 Heat will then spawn the VDU with that image.